Esri/calcite-app-components/src/components/calcite-block/usage/basic.md

 #### Header and content (always open)

-Renders a header and content that remains open - no the option to collapse the block.
+Renders a header and content that remains open - no collapsible option.

 ```html
 <calcite-block heading="When your son becomes a priest, do you call him..." open>